balouf/conference_analysis/README.md

-# algotel2021_submission35_code
+# Conference analysis

-Artefact for Algotel submission
+Notebook repository to demonstrate how to use [Gismo](https://gismo.readthedocs.io/) to analyze the dynamics of conferences.

-Contains the following files:
+Each directory is dedicated to a venue.
+It typically contains:

-* `algotels_1999_2021.json.gz`: dataset of PC members and PC chairs from Algotel
+* Conference specific datasets (typically members of PC committee), usually in json format (possibly compressed)
-* `data_preparation.ipynb`: Jupyter Notebook for pre-processing data.
+* A Jupyter Notebook for pre-processing data (typically executed once, can take about an hour if you have no local copy of the DBLP database).
-* `once_upon_a_time.ipynb`: Jupyter Notebook for studying Algotel PCs and topics.
+* A Jupyter Notebook for studying the conference.